-The University-Wide Committee on Sexual Misconduct ("UWC") provides an accessible, representative, and trained body to answer informal inquiries and fairly and expeditiously address formal and informal complaints of sexual misconduct.
-Any current or former Yale faculty member, [1] trainee, student, or managerial or professional employee ("staff member" [2]) who wishes to bring a claim that he or she has been harmed as the result of sexual misconduct may bring a complaint to the UWC, so long as two conditions are met: First, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.[3]
-Second, the alleged misconduct must have occurred at a time when all parties were Yale faculty members, trainees, students, or staff members.
-Please note: Only students and trainees may bring complaints to the UWC against staff members, [4] and the UWC is not empowered to hear complaints made by or against members of Yale's collective bargaining units or excluded clerical and technical employees.[5]
+The University-Wide Committee on Sexual Misconduct ("UWC") provides an accessible, representative, and trained body to answer informal inquiries and fairly and expeditiously address formal complaints of sexual misconduct.
+Any current or former Yale faculty member, [1] trainee, student, or managerial or professional employee ("staff member" [2]) who has experienced sexual misconduct may bring a complaint to the UWC, so long as two conditions are met: First, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.[3]
+Second, the alleged misconduct must have occurred at a time when all parties involved were Yale faculty members, trainees, students, or staff members.
+Please note: Only students and trainees may bring complaints to the UWC against staff members,[4] and the UWC is not empowered to hear complaints made by or against members of Yale's collective bargaining units or excluded clerical and technical employees.[5]

-The Title IX Coordinator of the University or any Yale School may bring a complaint to the UWC in three circumstances.
-First, a coordinator may bring a complaint on behalf of a person who is not a current or former member of the Yale community, so long as (i) the respondent is a current Yale faculty member, trainee, student, or staff member; (ii) the respondent was at Yale in one of these roles at the time of the alleged misconduct; and (iii) the events complained of occurred on the Yale campus or in connection with a Yale-sponsored event.
-Second, a coordinator may bring a complaint to the UWC alleging a violation of Yale's Policy on Teacher-Student Consensual Relations.
-Finally, a coordinator may bring a complaint when there is evidence that the University's policy on sexual misconduct has been violated and his or her intervention is needed to ensure that the matter reaches the UWC.
+Any Title IX Coordinator at the University ("Coordinator") may bring a complaint to the UWC in three circumstances.
+First, a Coordinator may bring a complaint on behalf of a person who is not a current or former member of the Yale community, so long as (i) the respondent is a current Yale faculty member, trainee, student, or staff member; (ii) the respondent was at Yale in one of these roles at the time of the alleged misconduct; and (iii) the events complained of occurred on the Yale campus or in connection with a Yale-sponsored event.
+Second, a Coordinator may bring a complaint to the UWC alleging a violation of Yale's Policy on Teacher-Student Consensual Relations.
+Finally, a Coordinator may bring a complaint when there is evidence that the University's policies on sexual misconduct have been violated and the Coordinator's intervention is needed to ensure that the matter reaches the UWC.